-As Designers and technologists, we do not just stop at our curiosity of how things work but instead look at how we can think creatively to problem solve and make products even better.
-At St Paul’s CofE Junior School, we understand the diversity of the world and the importance of exposing our pupils to a wide range of products that can inspire their curiosity and creativity, as well as the thought-processes involved in creating such products.
-Through this exposure, children take on the role of developer, evaluator, and that of a critique, exploring how products can be developed or adapted for different users as well as creating and testing prototypes to give purpose to projects.
-Children need a hands-on approach that also gives access to other areas of the curriculum such as Mathematics, Science, Computing and Art.
+As designers and technologists, we do not just stop at our curiosity of how things work but instead look at how we can think creatively to problem solve and make products even better.
+At St Paul’s CofE VC Junior School, we understand the diversity of the world and the importance of exposing our pupils to a wide range of products that can inspire their curiosity and creativity, as well as the thought-processes involved in creating such products.
+We believe children need a hands-on approach that also gives access to other areas of the curriculum such as Mathematics, Science, Computing and Art.
 Skills and techniques developed through Design and Technology are of great importance in our everchanging technological world to ensure that children are equipped for the next stages in their lives.